NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shadowy Disguise.md

 You wrap yourself in shadow to change your appearance.
-You can cast [[Illusory Disguise|Illusory Disguise]] as a 1st-rank occult innate spell once per day.
+You can cast [[Spells/Illusory Disguise|Illusory Disguise]] as a 1st-rank occult innate spell once per day.
 This spell gains the shadow trait.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*